jaredpalmer/after.js/README.md

 Next.js is awesome.
 However, its routing system isn't for me.
 IMHO React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:

-* Routes are just component and don't / should not have literally anything to do with folder structure.
+* Routes are just components and don't / should not have anything to do with folder structure.
 Static route configs are fine.
-* Next.js's `getInitialProps` was/is a good idea.
+* Next.js's `getInitialProps` was/is a brilliant idea.
 * Route-level Code-splitting should come for free or be trivial to do.
 * Plugins and middleware.
 Route-based transitions / analytics / data loading / preloading etc. , should either come for free or be trivial to implement on your own.
 * Must work well with TypeScript (i.e. without Babel)